HotDB-Community/hotdb-documents/docs/en/v2.5.6/manual-update.md

 **mysqldump is used to back up configDB data**

-\# mysqldump -S /data/mysql/mysqldata3316/sock/mysql.sock \--set-gtid-purged=off ---single-transaction \--master-data=1 \--databases hotdb_cloud_config \--default-character-set=utf8 -uroot \> /usr/local/hotdb/hotdb_cloud_config_2.5.3_20190815.sql
+\# mysqldump -S /data/mysql/mysqldata3316/sock/mysql.sock --set-gtid-purged=off ---single-transaction --master-data=1 --databases hotdb_cloud_config --default-character-set=utf8 -uroot > /usr/local/hotdb/hotdb_cloud_config_2.5.3_20190815.sql

 #### Execute ConfigDB Upgrade Script

 Special instruction: if the target version of the management platform upgrade is V2.5.3 or above, ConfigDB can be upgraded by program after the management platform replaces the new version program package and update the configuration file.
-Management platform ConfigDB can be semi-automatically upgraded by reference of Upgrade Center -\> Management Platform ConfigDB Upgrade Function Specification in Distributed Transaction Database HotDB Server-V2.5.x \[Management Platform\] Function Manual.
+Management platform ConfigDB can be semi-automatically upgraded by reference of Upgrade Center -> Management Platform ConfigDB Upgrade Function Specification in Distributed Transaction Database HotDB Server-V2.5.x [Management Platform] Function Manual.

 **Execute ConfigDB Upgrade Script**

-1\.
-Log in to the management platform ConfigDB
+1. Log in to the management platform ConfigDB

 \# mysql -uhotdb_cloud -p -P3306 -Dhotdb_cloud_config -h127.0.0.1

-2\.
-Copy the upgrade content to ConfigDB for execution
+2. Copy the upgrade content to ConfigDB for execution

 Execute Change SQL Statement according to the specific upgrade script content